holland-backup/holland/docs/source/config.rst

 .. deprecated:: 1.0.8

-    This option is no longer required and can be ommitted.
+    This option is no longer required and can be omitted.

 .. _holland-config-backup_directory: